Biden Labor nominee stalls in Senate after Manchin, Menendez vote with GOP

 Menendez’s office did not immediately respond to a request for comment.

-The vote on the procedural motion to advance Rodriguez failed 44 to 51.
+The vote on the procedural motion to advance Rodríguez failed 51-44.
 Senate Majority Leader Chuck Schumer (D-N.Y.) changed his vote from “yes” to “no” to give himself flexibility to bring the nominee back to the floor at a later date.